 The different parts of your results have come from analysing different types of DNA.
-As such your mother/fatherline results must be interpreted differently from your family ancestry results.
+As such your maternal and paternal results must be interpreted differently from your family ancestry results.

 Your Haplogroup and subclade

-You will share an ancient (10s of thousands of years ago) ancestor with everyone who shares your haplogroup.
+You will share an ancient ancestor (sometimes from 10s of thousands of years ago) with everyone who shares your haplogroup.
 The detail of your results will depend on which of the markers that we test for end up positive for your DNA sample and sometimes we are unable to call a subclade for you.
 Our markers have been chosen to provide better representation in a wider range of global populations.

-The COVERAGE MAP allows you to explore the frequency that your mother/fatherline haplogroup is found in different parts of the world.
-Haplogroups can be associated with geographic regions, and can be and is also used in academic studies to trace theancient migrations of early humans.
+The coverage map allows you to explore the frequency that your haplogroup is found in different parts of the world.
+Haplogroups can be associated with geographic regions and can be used in academic studies to trace the ancient migrations of early humans.

-The percentages in your mother/fatherline results show you where in the world your haplogroup is most prevalent; it does not show how much your own DNA identifies with certain worldwide populations.
-So for example, if your mother/fatherline results say something like "England 10%", this means that 10% of the people that have been tested in England, happen to share the same haplogroup with you.
-As such, it is unlikely that your mother/fatherline percentages will add up to 100%, it could be more or less.
+The percentages in these results show you where in the world your haplogroup is most prevalent; it does not show how much your own DNA identifies with certain worldwide populations.

-Unfortunately, we do not offer a personalised analysis of your mother/fatherline results as it relates to your family tree or your personal subclade.
+Unfortunately, we do not offer a personalised analysis of your maternal or paternal results as they relate to your family tree or your personal subclade.